 For Hot Pepper Vinaigrette

-2… Remove from oil, pat dry with paper towel, and season with Espelette chile powder and kosher salt.
+2. Remove from oil, pat dry with paper towel, and season with Espelette chili powder and kosher salt.